 This is not a factor; however, a quick hose down from time to time will reduce dust particles or pests on its body.

-Supplement with a Cactus-labelled fertiliser every six weeks in the growing period, reducing this to bimonthly in autumn and winter.
-Whilst the specimen is in bloom, switch to a product high in potassium to prolong the duration of flowers - a good example of this would be a Poinsettia or Tomato-labelled Feed.
-Although a general plant fertiliser is acceptable, you'll run the risk of burning the roots if over-applied, especially with the combination of a 'ready-to-use' product and dry soil.
+Supplement with a 'Cactus' labelled fertiliser every two months in the growing period, reducing this to every three in the autumn and winter.
+Whilst the specimen is in bloom, switch to a product high in potassium to prolong the duration of flowers - a good example of this would be a 'Poinsettia' or 'Tomato' labelled Feed.
+Although a 'General Plant' fertiliser is acceptable, you'll run the risk of burning the roots if over-applied, especially with the combination of a 'ready-to-use' product and dry soil.

 Unfortunately, not all Cacti will actively flower between the months of spring and summer.
 Species of Mammillaria, Gymnocalycium, Notocactus, Parodia & Rebutia are most likely to bloom, producing small flower buds from mid-spring onwards.

 Provide a cool autumn and winter period around 15℃ (59℉) to reinforce its dormancy.
 Keep the roots pot-bound to add further stress onto the specimen, which in turn will significantly heighten the chance of flowering.
 Blooms will generally appear in the summer, during the active growth season.
 The following steps should be taken from early autumn until the end of winter.

 Be sure to provide a bright location with a few hours of direct sun.
 Although the winter rays won't necessarily hurt the plant, be careful not to fall in the trap of sun-scorch and severe dehydration.
 Avoid deep shade and the use of artificial lighting at night or locations that boast temperatures higher than 18℃ (64℉).